 1. The "Lens" and the St. Petersburg Pier

 There was this story and then there was everything else in St. Petersburg in 2012.
 The ongoing controversy of the Michael Maltzan "Lens" design and the St. Petersburg Pier dominated our coverage, your comments and public action.
 What other story involved dozens of public meetings, two petitions and an unfinished lawsuit?
 If you like this story, well, it won't be ending anytime soon.
-The Pier is still set to close May 31, 2013 and be demolished in August.
+The Pier is still and be demolished in August.
 Recently, council approved the next phase of funding for the "Lens" but with speed bumps along the way incase council wishes to halt construction.

 2. Weird Florida